-Meg is a passionate chamber musician, and member of the Sydney-based Geist String Quartet formed in 2015.
-The Quartet has performed across Australia at the Musica Viva, Bangalow and Bowral Autumn Music festivals, the Australian Festival of Chamber Music, Opus Now, and in Melbourne, Hobart, Sydney, Kendall, and the Southern Highlands.
-The Quartet has travelled internationally to attend academies and masterclasses in the US, Canada, Germany, Spain, Italy, and France with Eberhard Feltz, Mathieu Herzog, Stefan Metz, and the Kuss, Elias, St Lawrence and Fine Arts quartets.
-Geist Quartet are the proud recipients of the Westheimer and Southern Cross Soloists Quartet Fellowships, and the Ernest V. Llewellyn Memorial Fund and Mary Vallentine awards.
+Meg is a passionate chamber musician, and was a member of the Sydney-based Geist String Quartet (2015-2019).
+The Quartet performed across Australia at the Musica Viva, Bangalow and Bowral Autumn Music festivals, the Australian Festival of Chamber Music, and many more.
+Internationally, the Quartet attended academies and masterclasses in the US, Canada, Germany, Spain, Italy, and France with Eberhard Feltz, Mathieu Herzog, Stefan Metz, and the Kuss, Elias, St Lawrence and Fine Arts quartets.
+Geist Quartet were the proud recipients of the Westheimer and Southern Cross Soloists Quartet Fellowships, and the Ernest V. Llewellyn Memorial Fund and Mary Vallentine awards.

 Musician Beneficiary Support generously provided by the Anthony and Sharon Lee Foundation

 Photo by Pia Johnson